PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 To use a **PipelineData** object to pass data between steps, you must:

 1. Define a named **PipelineData** object that references a location in a datastore.
-2. Pass the **PipelineData** object as a script argument in steps that run scripts (and include code in those scripts to read or write data)
+2. Pass the **PipelineData** object as a script argument in steps that run scripts (and include code in those scripts to read or write data).
 3. Specify the **PipelineData** object as an input or output for the steps as appropriate.

-For example, the following code defines a **PipelineData** object that for the preprocessed data that must be passed between the steps.
+For example, the following code defines a **PipelineData** object that for the preprocessed data must be passed between the steps.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/7.PNG)

-In the scripts themselves, you can obtain a reference to the **PipelineData** object from the script argument, and use it like a local folder.
+In the scripts themselves, you can obtain a reference to the **PipelineData** object from the script argument and use it like a local folder.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/8.PNG)